CosmosBI/CosmosBI.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 layout: post
 ---

-Members of the Power BI Community are a Givning Community.
+Members of the Power BI Community are a Giving Community.

 Some the the community members that share great content are listed below: